enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 *This is because most notes aren't future-proof:  Times burries their insights.
 By thetheir insights get burried in as you slowly forget about them.*
 In consequence, we often stock a tons of notes we will never use.

-The solution: everytime you find an article
+The solution: everytime you find an article interesting, summarize the main points so your future-you can quickly extract the relevant insights from them.
+Make your notes future-proof
-The solution is to summarize the main points of every snippet you add: With just a quick look you can go extract dozens of insights and find what's relevant for you.

 COLLECT IDEAS THAT RESONATE

-In any content you're consuming, there are always 1 or 2 key insights.
+Another way to make your system more efficient is to only collect the In any content you're consuming, there are always 1 or 2 key insights.
 But they usually get buried in all the highlights, notes, and links we save.
 Instead, learn to collect only what makes you think: "Oh!
 I wasn't ready for that!"